-The Sir Roland Wilson Foundation sponsors three prizes across the University.
+The Sir Roland Wilson Foundation sponsors a number of prizes across the University.

 The Sir Roland Wilson Prize ($1500)

 Sir Roland Wilson was born in Tasmania, and was awarded a Rhodes scholarship in 1925.
 He completed a DPhil at Oxford University and then a PhD at the University of Chicago.